 |invoice_??-??-????.pdf||All PDF files with filename starting with “invoice_” and containing 8 characters in the place of question marks will be processed (e.g. an invoice created on July 21, 2017 - invoice_21-07-2017.pdf)|

-The asterisk and question mark serve as wildcard characters, exactly as they do in MS-DOS and Windows.
+The asterisk and question mark serve as wildcard characters, exactly as they would behave in MS-DOS or Windows.

-The examples above may be combined together within one Filename Filter Action: use comma to enter a sequence of filename masks.
-Filename filter should be combined with another action(s) in order to take effect.
+The examples above may be combined together within one Filter by filename Action: use comma to enter a sequence of filename masks.
+Please note that this Action should be combined with another action(s) in order to take effect.